What is the LG SL10YG?

 What are my alternatives?

-The obvious alternative to the LG SK10YG is the Samsung HW-Q80R, which also costs £899.
+The obvious alternative to the LG SL10YG is the Samsung HW-Q80R, which also costs £899.
 This ‘bar and sub combo boasts a similar 5.1.2-channel speaker layout, and delivers an equally big and powerful performance.
 It’s also rather front-heavy, but like the LG you can buy optional rear speakers.
 In terms of features, you get Atmos, DTS:X, Hi-Res audio, and tuning from Harman Kardon.
-There’s no built-in smart assistant, although the Q80R works with Alexa, but there is support for eARC and HDR10+.
+There’s no built-in smart assistant, although the Q80R works with Alexa, but it passes HDR10+.

 If you’re looking for a cheaper alternative, the LG SL9YG can be picked up for £799 and offers exactly the same features as the SL10 but is slightly smaller and drops the centre speaker.
 It also includes the slim-wall-mount feature for those that like a tidy installation solution, regardless of its affect on sound quality.
 Another great choice is the Samsung HW-Q70R which also costs £799, but provides a 3.1.2-channel speaker layout.
 Aside from that, it offers the same features as the HW-Q80R, making the HW-Q70R the soundbar to beat in this price range.